sludin/perl_acme/README.md

   This will create a cert with three domains.  domain.example.com will be in the subject and domain1.example.com and domain2.example.com will be in the SAN extension.

+# API Usage

+The goal of this module is to take away much of the need to understand the details of the Let's Encrypt ACME api.
+That said, having a rough understanding of the flow will be usefil.  client.pl was writted and commented in a way to document the API and the manner in which to use the module.

+## Challenges

+The goal of the challenges code is to make it as flexible as possible by having the user provide a closure / function reference that is passed the the ACME module.
+Each identifier will need its own challenge fullfillment code.

+TODO: Make this multiple modules that take care of different use cases such as dropping files locally, copying via SSH, pusting to github, etc.  FLexibility is the goal.